Electroblob77/Wizardry/guide_for_contributing.md

 # Guide for contributing to this repository

+## Submitting an issue

+When submitting an issue, please stick to the issue template.
+Please give me as much information about the issue as you can, but keep it relevant.
+"This is really annoying me and my friend" does not help me fix the problem!
+Most importantly, use gist or pastebin to post crash reports.

+## Submitting a PR

 I like my code to be tidy, so it saves me time if yours is too.
 Here are a few general guidelines for how to submit a good PR:

 - Use proper indentation and try to space your code out nicely.
 This really goes without saying - select all your code and hit ctrl-i before you submit it, and try to use my spacing if you can (for instance, don't do what the Minecraft source does and put a { on a separate line, it's a waste of space).